JayaPrakas/Data_scientist_udacity_capstone/README.md

 # Dod Breed Classifier

-Blog post corresponding to this notebook can be read here [Lets predict dog breed](https://jayaprakashks.medium.com/lets-predict-dog-breeds-13c47ece10fd)
+Blog post corresponding to this notebook can be read [here](https://jayaprakashks.medium.com/dog-breed-classification-from-udacity-4e4be4f918b0)

 ## Table of contents